Deducting Fees and Tuition:

 - Confirm if the institution is qualified for the deduction.
 The institution should be a college, university or vocational institution that is qualified for student aid programs and is under the Department of Education.

-- Compute the qualified tuition and enrolment fees.
+- Then, compute the qualified tuition and enrolment fees.

 - Deduct the tax-free educational assistance and refunds from the educational expenses.
 The IRS does not want you to claim refunds for tax-free education assistance.
 Tax-free educational assistance is the part of a scholarship or grant, the portion of the employer-provided educational support, any veteran’s educational assistance, and any other educational assistance that can be subtracted from your gross income.

-- Ensure that you fill in all your details well.
+- First, ensure that you fill in all your details well.
 Your name, your surname, social security number, etc.

 - Fill up the form from columns A to C and include all the students you wish to make claims for.
 Add them up and write the result in line 2.
 Attach all necessary documents for the students.

-- State your total income on line 3.
+- Next, state your total income on line 3.